 - Massage and Stretching.
 Your dentist will teach you how to do exercises that stretch and strengthen your jaw muscles and how to massage the muscles yourself.

 - Cold or heat packs.
 You can help relieve the pain at home by applying soft, moist heat or ice to the side of your face.

 What are the benefits of TMD therapy?

-Patients suffering from TMD will experience severe jaw pain, and after receiving treatment for your TMD syndrome, you’ll begin to notice the pain you’re experiencing alleviate.
+Patients suffering from TMD will experience severe jaw pain, and after receiving treatment for your TMD syndrome, you’ll begin to notice the pain you’re experiencing alleviated.
 With TMD, it’s not just tooth or joint pain that comes.
-Medical experts are not sure about the cause of the issue, but what they do know is that pain in their shoulders, upper back, neck, and faces is also present in most patients with the disorder.
-You’ll experience fewer headaches and earaches too through TMD therapy.
+Medical experts are not sure about the cause of the issue, but they do know that pain in their shoulders, upper back, neck, and faces is also present in most patients with the disorder.
+You’ll experience fewer headaches and earaches, too, through TMD therapy.
 This pain will also disappear through TMD therapy.

 Many sufferers of TMD syndrome dread mealtimes, and that’s because of the jaw pain that comes hand in hand with eating.
-Once your pain has been alleviated, you will begin to enjoy eating again.
+Once your pain has been alleviated, you will enjoy eating again.